psarando/shire-reckoning/Middle-earth-simulation.md

 and in the following sections I will explain how I had to fill in the gaps with my own estimations to make these simulations possible.

+#### First some Caveats

-First I want to emphasize that none of the corresponding Gregorian dates in any of the [synchronization schemes](#synchronize-settings) can be considered canon.
+I want to emphasize that none of the corresponding Gregorian dates in any of the [synchronization schemes](#synchronize-settings) can be considered canon.
 Tolkien never attempted to fix these stories to a specific period in our actual history.
 He only included a rough estimate in his letter #211 that